basedrhys/I2K-Tutorial/1-introduction_setup.md

     ![Copy configuration to clipboard example](./images/1-introduction_setup/CopyConfiguration.png)

-2. Paste this into the command line (e.g., on your association's machine learning servers), specifying any other necessary flags not included in the pasted configuration.
+2. Paste this into the command line (e.g., on your association's machine learning servers), specifying any other flags necessary for `weka.Run` that aren't included in the pasted configuration.
 For example training a `Dl4jMlpClassifier` can be done like:

     ```bash
     $ java weka.Run <Dl4jMlpClassifier configuration from clipboard> \